 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. of the flare and the data and procedures to monitor is to be documented in PDD,( Refer serial No 26 of methodology and the methodological Tool to determine project emissions from flaring.) (ii)The system used for monitoring MS% i,y,", and,W site & N LT,y are to be described in PDD ( as serial no 30 of AMS.IIID Version 14.). (iii) The genetic source of the livestock needs to be monitored (as serial no 31(a) of to be monitored. (as serial no 31(a) of Methodology). (iv) Onsite inspection of each farm for each verification period needs to be included(as serial no 33 of Methodology). (v) Determination of hourly mass flow rate of methane in the residual gas (TMRG,h) for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of FVRG,h is not specifically included in the parameters to be monitored In addition, the PDD shall document the type of Flare (Open/closed) and the approach to determine flare efficiency.
-Since the PP is using default value for methane destruction efficiency, PDD shall document that manufacturer's specifications for the operation of the flare and the required data and procedures to monitor these
+Final Concl. methodological tool to determine project emissions from faring of gases containing methane, the following need to be included in the Monitoring Plan: (i) Manufactures specification for operation of the flare and the data and procedures to monitor is to be documented in PDD,(Refer serial No 26 of methodology and the methodological Tool to determine project emissions from flaring.) (ii)The system used for monitoring MS% i,y,", and, W{site} & $N{LT,y}$ are to be described in PDD (as serial no.30 of AMS.IIID Version 14.). (iii) The genetic source of the livestock needs to be monitored. (as serial no 31(a) of Methodology). (iv) Onsite inspection of each farm for each verification period needs to be included(as serial no 33 of Methodology). (v) Determination of hourly mass flow rate of methane in the residual gas (TMRG,h) for arriving flare efficiency (refer Step 5 & 6 of Tool) and monitoring of FVRG,h is not specifically included in the parameters to be monitored In addition, the PDD shall document the type of Flare (Open/closed) and the approach to determine flare efficiency.
+Since the PP is

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. specifications.
+Final Concl. using default value for methane destruction efficiency, PDD shall document that manufacturer's specifications for the operation of the flare and the required data and procedures to monitor these specifications.
 Further, PDD needs to state that if any of the flare parameters are out of range, only 50% of default value shall be used for that hour.
-The monitoring of MS% iy , nd y , Genetic source of the livestock and other Flare operating parameters needs to be included in the monitoring plan, as per requirement of methodology.
-Monitoring of N da,y and N p,y also needs to be included in the monitoring plan and procedure for N LT,y determination clearly stated in the PDD.
-The procedure for W site given in the monitoring plan is Archive electronically + files, during project plus 5 years .
+The monitoring of MS% {iy} , nd y , Genetic source of the livestock and other Flare operating parameters needs to be included in the monitoring plan, as per requirement of methodology.
+Monitoring of $N{da,y}$ and $N{p,y}$ also needs to be included in the monitoring plan and procedure for $N{LT,y}$ determination clearly stated in the PDD.
+The procedure for W {site} given in the monitoring plan is Archieve electronically + files, during project plus 5 years .
 Procedure for the same shall be clearly identified in the PDD.
 B.8.2.
-Will all monitored data required for verification and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? /1/ DR All data will be kept until five years after the end of the crediting period.
-OK B.9.
-Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
-B.9.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the /1/ DR The project emissions were calculated considering the emission from the system as 10% of baseline emissions and 90% CL 5 OK
+Will all monitored data required for verification and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? /1/ DR All data will be kept until five years after the end of the crediting period. ОК B.9.
+Monitoring of Project Emissions

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01